 Getting arrested can be a painful time.
 But, in most cases, a defendant can get out on bail.
 Just how much bail will be is dependent upon many factors beyond the alleged crime.
-When a defendant cannot pay his bail amount in Texas, he should contact a Texas bail bondsman.
+When a defendant cannot pay his bail amount, he should contact a local bail bondsman for help.

 Some things that come into consideration when a judge sets bail include: